 The museum shows sculptures, paintings, graphic art and drawings by the famous artist…

-Øyfjell museum of local history has a rich collection of tools, traditional costumes,…
+Oyfjell museum of Local History has a rich collection of tools, traditional costumes,…

 Eight different sculptured "vieving stones" have been placed in to the…

 The Statkraft exhibit centre at the museum in Eidsborg tells the story of hydro power…

 To experience the rich cultural heritage and traditions of West Telemark, VTM Eidsborg is…